Center for Law in Science and Global Health

 The Center for Law in Science and Global Health actively collaborates with other programs and centers within the Law School and throughout the University of Washington campus.
 Within the Law School, our Center collaborates with and complements the

 Intellectual Property Law and Policy Graduate Program, the Native American Law Center, the Asian Law Center and the Clinical Law Program.
 Our students also have access to the courses and research opportunities flowing from our existing partnerships in multidisciplinary teaching and research with the Medical School

 (notably the Department of Bioethics & Humanities), the

-School of Public Health and Community Medicine (Institute for Public Health Genetics), and the Department of Global
+School of Public Health (Institute for Public Health Genetics), and the Department of Global

 The University of Washington Institute for Public Health Genetics (IPHG) was established in 1997 with funding from the University Initiatives Fund.
 The mission of the Institute is to provide broad, multidisciplinary training for future public health professionals, to facilitate research in public health genetics, and to serve as a resource for continuing professional education.
 This multidisciplinary program offers the following degree programs: M.P.H. in Public Health Genetics, M.S. in Genetic Epidemiology, Ph.D. in Public Health Genetics, and concurrent J.D./M.P.H.
 The IPHG also offers a graduate certificate in Public Health Genetics for students enrolled in other UW graduate programs.

 Funded by the National Human Genome Research Institute and a Center for Excellence in ELSI (Ethical, Legal and Social Implications) Research, CGHE is a collaboration between the Department of Medical Ethics, the School of Law, Oregon Health Sciences University, and numerous affiliated researchers from UW and other Universities.
 The UW Center addresses the ethical, legal and social factors that influence the translation of genetic information to improved human health.